TORT REFORM AND MEDICAL MALPRACTICE

-Individuals who may support tort reform can include:
+Individuals who may support tort reform often include:

 Connecticut Medical Malpractice Reform